 Is a single noisy host causing problems?

 In a distributed environment, your monitors usually keep watch over many components of your infrastructure at once.
 Now you can easily isolate metrics and alert history from the hosts or groups that are triggering alerts.
 You can also look at alerting hosts alongside their healthy peers to see, for instance, if one particular host has recently been triggering alerts more frequently.
 With the evaluation graph, you can see exactly when a metric crossed one of the alert thresholds you specified.

 Uptime statistics show the percentage of time a host was not in an alerting state, based on your alert thresholds.
 Uptime is calculated over the timeframe you specified at the top of the “Status and History” section of the monitor status page.

 Each status page also includes a stream of events generated by your monitor, such as alert and recovery notifications, each of which enable you to view more detail about the host, processes, and logs related to the alerting event.

 A new home for your monitor data

-By displaying all the data about a monitor in one place, we are confident that the new status page will help you better understand your monitors and the metrics they’re tracking.
-The new monitor status page is available for you to explore in Datadog today.
+By displaying all the data about a monitor in one place, we are confident that the status page will help you better understand your monitors and the data they’re tracking.
+The monitor status page is available for you to explore in Datadog today.
 Current users can access the status page by clicking on the name of any monitor or from any monitor event notification.
 Not a Datadog customer yet?
 Sign up for a free trial.